-The Cotopaxi expedition gives travelers the chance to experience the second highest volcano in Ecuador up close.
+The Cotopaxi Expedition gives travellers the chance to experience the second highest volcano in Ecuador up close.
+Very close.

-Furthermore, standing at 5897m, it one of the highest active volcanoes in the world.
+Standing at 5,897m, Cotopaxi is not only one of the most famous mountains in the world, but also one of the highest active volcanoes anywhere.
 In the local language of Kichwa, Cotopaxi means “Throne of the Moon”

 An excellent route includes Pasochoa, Corazon, Ilinizas North, and finishes with Cotopaxi.
 This mixture gives adventurers an epic adventure through the heart of the 'Avenue to Volcanoes'.